chrisjbawden/pdfmerger/README.md

 <h1 align="center"> PDFMerger </h1>

-PDFMerger is a portal .exe which will allow you to combine PDF's without the need to install any additional software and is as simple as drag and drop.
+PDFMerger is a portal .exe which will allow's you to combine PDF's without the need to install any additional software.
+You don't even need to open the software, its as simple as dragging and dropping.

 How to use it you ask, well it would easier to show you.
 <p align="center">